 CORONAVIRUS/Taiwan reports nine new COVID-19 cases, zero deaths

-Taipei, Sept.
-23 (CNA) Taiwan reported nine new COVID-19 cases, all of which were contracted overseas, and zero deaths from the disease on Thursday, according to the Central Epidemic Command Center (CECC).
+Taipei, Nov.
+21 (CNA) Taiwan on Sunday reported nine new cases of COVID-19, all contracted overseas, and no new deaths from the disease, according to the Central Epidemic Command Center (CECC).

-The new cases bring the total in Taiwan to 16,168, of which 14,415 are domestic infections reported since May 15, when the country first recorded more than 100 COVID-19 cases in a single day.
+To date, Taiwan has confirmed a total of 16,529 COVID-19 cases, of which 14,426 were domestic infections reported since May 15, when the country first recorded more than 100 cases in a single day.

 There have only been 123 domestic cases since Aug.
 15, however, as daily domestic case numbers have fallen to mostly single digits or zero since then, according to CECC data.